 An employer’s guide to retirement and age discrimination law

-Until recently, retiring an employee was a simple procedure for companies.
-But legislation introduced in 2011 made this process a minefield.
+Until recently, retiring an employee was a simple procedure for companies – but age discrimination law introduced in 2011 made this process a minefield.
 However, by being vigilant, employers should be able to negotiate their way around any potentially explosive areas of the law.

 Before 6 April 2011, an employer was able to dismiss someone fairly as soon as they reached ‘normal retirement age’; for most people, this was 65.
 Only retirement ages that fell below 65 needed to be justified under the old regime, and an unfair dismissal claim would fail if the normal retirement age had been reached and the employer had followed correct procedure.